Naturally present in our digestive system, probiotics play a key role in our daily health.

 Billions of bacteria in our digestive tract

-100,000 billion is the order of magnitude of the population of microorganisms that colonize our digestive tract when we are in good health.
+100,000 billion is the order of magnitude of the population of microorganisms that colonize our digestive tract when we are healthy.

-Probiotics, conveniently called “good bacteria,” play an essential role in many processes within the human body.
-They notably limit the proliferation of “bad bacteria”.
-They also contribute to digestion and our general health.
+Probiotics, conveniently referred to as “good bacteria,” play an essential role in many processes within the human body.
+In particular, they limit the proliferation of “bad bacteria.”
+They also contribute to digestion and our overall health.

-The stable ecosystem that these microorganisms constitute can be disrupted by an infection or medical treatment, for example.
+The stable ecosystem formed by these microorganisms can be disrupted by an infection or medical treatment, for example.
 This results in various disorders such as diarrhea.

-On a daily basis, the numerous additives and preservatives contained in our food and our environment also act negatively on the intestinal flora, and even more so as we consume prepared or ultra-processed foods.
+On a daily basis, the numerous additives and preservatives contained in our food and our environment also have a negative effect on the intestinal flora, especially when we consumeprepared or ultra-processed foods .

 What are the benefits of probiotics?

-Probiotics have many benefits and act on numerous mechanisms at the intestinal level:
+Probiotics have many benefits and act on many mechanisms at the intestinal level:

-- Prevention and treatment of traveler's or infectious diarrhea : in addition to rehydration, probiotics help to relieve acute diarrhea , whether viral or caused by the Escherichia Coli bacteria.
+- Prevention and treatment of traveler's or infectious diarrhea : in addition to rehydration, probiotics help relieve acute diarrhea , whether viral or caused by the bacteria Escherichia Coli.

 - Prevention and treatment of constipation : in children, adults and seniors

-- Stimulation of the immune system : numerous clinical studies have shown that the action of probiotics on the immune system is not limited to the digestive system alone.
-These micro-organisms have a more global action on immunity thanks to their stimulating action on the production of leukocytes (white blood cells).
+- Stimulation of the immune system : Numerous clinical studies have shown that the action of probiotics on the immune system is not limited to the digestive system alone.
+These microorganisms have a more global effect on immunity thanks to their stimulating action on the production of leukocytes (white blood cells).
 This action is also very important in children during growth.
-Furthermore, the production of white blood cells in elderly people can be stimulated by the consumption of probiotics.
+Furthermore, the production of white blood cells in the elderly can be stimulated by the consumption of probiotics.

-- Prevention against certain chronic diseases : particularly in infants and children.
+- Prevention of certain chronic diseases : particularly in infants and children.
 Probiotics have been shown to have a beneficial effect on atopic eczema.

-Probiotics would have other benefits for the body , particularly with regard to certain pathologies such as ulcerative colitis, colic in babies, vaginal infections, complications linked to antibiotic treatments or recurrences of pouchitis.
+Probiotics are said to have other benefits for the body , particularly with regard to certain pathologies such as ulcerative colitis, colic in babies, vaginal infections, complications linked to antibiotic treatments or recurrences of pouchitis.

 What foods contain probiotics?

-As always, the secret to good health lies first and foremost on your plate.
-A varied, balanced diet with a preponderant share of minimally processed 'homemade' foods allows you to maintain your intestinal flora.
+As always, the secret to good health lies first and foremost in what you eat.
+A varied, balanced diet with a large proportion of minimally processed, homemade foods helps maintain your intestinal flora.

-Among the foods rich in natural probiotics , we find first of all fermented products or products resulting from fermentation:
+Among the foods rich in natural probiotics , we find first and foremost fermented products or those derived from fermentation:

-- Yogurts and cheeses, with very variable proportions depending on their method of production
+- Yogurts and cheeses, with very variable proportions depending on their production method

 - Fermented vegetables including sauerkraut